 While other techniques focus on a single sale, relationship selling is about playing the long game.
 This strategy prioritizes building long-term trust and loyalty with customers.
 Think about the bond a regular client has with their favorite stylist; that same level of familiarity and trust leads to repeat business and valuable referrals.
 You can build these relationships by checking in after a sale, sharing relevant industry articles, or simply remembering personal details from previous conversations.
 It shows you value them as a partner, not just a transaction.
 This approach is fundamental to creating scalable success through a loyal customer base.

-Practice Active Listening to Discover Needs
+Practice Active Listening to Uncover Needs

 Every other technique on this list depends on one foundational skill: active listening.
 You can’t offer a solution or build a relationship if you don’t truly understand what the other person is saying.
 Active listening is crucial in personal selling because it helps you grasp a customer's needs and tailor your pitch effectively.
 This means going beyond simply hearing words.
 It involves paying full attention, summarizing what you’ve heard to confirm your understanding ("So, if I'm hearing you correctly..."), and asking clarifying questions.
 When customers feel heard, they are far more likely to trust you and open up about the real challenges you can help them solve.

-When to Use Personal Selling
+When Should You Use Personal Selling?

 Personal selling is a powerful, resource-intensive approach, so it’s not the right fit for every product or sales motion.
 You wouldn’t use a one-on-one sales presentation to sell a $10 t-shirt, for example.
 The key is to apply it strategically where it can make the biggest impact.
 This hands-on method truly shines when the stakes are high, the sales process is intricate, and the customer relationship is paramount to closing the deal.
 It's the difference between a self-service checkout and a personal shopper who understands your needs and helps you find the perfect fit.